-To alleviate congestion along this route, lanes are being widened and a 10-mile, high-occupancy vehicle (HOV) lane is being added, along with support infrastructure, such as ramps, bridges, and sound walls.
+The busiest and most congested freeway in the U.S., the “405” serves as a major north-south interstate in Southern California.
+To alleviate congestion, lanes are being widened, and a 10-mile, high-occupancy vehicle (HOV) lane is being added, along with support infrastructure such as ramps, bridges, and sound walls.

-Solution: Kleinfelder was able to immediately mobilize 30 professionals from 12 different offices.
-We planned and conducted a geologic mapping, geophysical and subsurface investigation, and laboratory testing program, to supplement data provided in the bid documents.
+Kleinfelder immediately mobilized 30 professionals from 12 offices.
+A geologic mapping, geophysical and subsurface investigation, and laboratory testing program supplemented data provided in bid documents.
 The exploration program addressed conditions at the sites of retaining walls, proposed cut slopes, and utility conflict areas.
-Engineered solutions were developed for areas that have been impacted by landslides, for protection of utilities, and for successfully founding needed structures.
+Despite several unanticipated geotechnical conditions, Kleinfelder developed engineered solutions for areas that had been impacted by landslides, for protection of utilities, and for required structure foundations.

-Project Results: The majority of the components of the project were optimized for lowest cost and ease of construction, and fast-tracked to meet an aggressive completion schedule, avoiding potential costly delays.
-Moreover, by optimizing earthwork and retaining wall design, we were able to significantly reduce construction costs.
+The majority of the project components were optimized for lowest cost and ease of construction, with an aggressive completion schedule to avoid potential costly delays.
+Moreover, by optimizing earthwork and retaining wall design, Kleinfelder was able to significantly reduce construction costs.